hellerve/blog/wip/Carp_Patterns_IV:_Modules.md

 I’m going to try to give an overview of how you might want to design your modules.
-I understand that the structure of your code and the design patterns you use more broadly feed into each other, and that I can only give you the patterns that best fit my use cases.
+I understand that the structure of your code and the design patterns you use more broadly feed into each other, and I can only give you the patterns that best fit my use cases.
 I want you to go out and experiment with different ways of layering and structuring your code if you’re excited to play around a bit after this!